 College of Education

 The College of Education prepares teachers, counselors, and leaders to transform schools and communities in the pursuit of knowledge and social justice.
 Through the continuous evaluation and refinement of academic programs, offerings are kept current and relevant to this core mission, real world contexts, and professional standards of quality.
 Faculty members are experienced and dedicated educators who value individuality, creativity, compassion, and research.
 In addition, the college brings together talent and resources from a variety of disciplines, and incorporates cutting edge technologies.
 All programs include a variety of clinical experiences that augment and integrate academic studies.

 Accreditation and Licensure

 Prospective students should apply for admission through the Office of Admission.
 Once admitted, students are assigned an advisor.
 Each program in the College of Education has its own screening procedures and requirements for admission.
 Enrollment in teacher licensure programs and the school counseling program requires a minimum of 120 semester hours of credit at the undergraduate level.
 The minimum undergraduate GPA required for graduate admission is 2.7, but some programs have higher standards.
 It is important, therefore, that prospective students consult with the Office of Admission concerning the requirements for the specific area in which they wish to pursue their studies.

 All graduate students who have been absent for three consecutive semesters (excluding the summer) must submit a Readmission Application to the Office of the Registrar and contact their graduate advisor for readmission to the college program.
 International students must seek readmission through the international student advisor.

 Masters programs require completion within six years unless exception is formally approved by a degree program.
-For the Doctoral program, the time between admission and completing the dissertation may be no more than six years.
 Students must petition for an extension if the degree will not be completed within six years.
 There is no readmission to the program after eight years.